pieSecur1ty/Python-Exercises/README.md

    17. Time Conversion from 12-Hour Format to 24-Hour Format
    18. Diagonal Difference of a Square Matrix
    19. Caesar Cipher Decoder
+   20. Check The Two Strings Are Anagram Or Not.